Guten-Morgen1302/sportscom-chatbot/replit.md

 - ✅ **Successfully imported from GitHub and configured for Replit**
 - ✅ Installed Python 3.11 environment
 - ✅ Installed all required dependencies (FastAPI, Uvicorn, google-genai, etc.)
-- ✅ Created backend/.env file with environment variables
+- ✅ Created .env file with environment variables from attached_assets
-- ✅ Configured workflow to run FastAPI server on port 5000
+- ✅ Configured workflow to run FastAPI server on port 5000 with 0.0.0.0 binding
+- ✅ Updated CORS settings to allow all origins for Replit proxy compatibility
-- ✅ Tested all endpoints: /health, /chat, /keep-alive - all working perfectly
+- ✅ Tested all endpoints: /health, /chat - all working perfectly with Gemini AI
-- ✅ Verified frontend displays correctly with dark theme
+- ✅ Verified frontend displays correctly with dark theme and red accents
-- ✅ Configured deployment settings for production (autoscale)
+- ✅ Configured deployment settings for production (autoscale deployment)
-- ✅ Removed duplicate workflow
+- ✅ Server running successfully with bot initialized

 ## Project Architecture